ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 In the folder, you'll see that there are three manifest files (named 'hCov-19_isolate_\*_manifest.txt', where \* is a number between 1 and 3); one for each of the 3 example sample data files.
 The manifest files contain information about the corresponding sequence, including the name of the FASTA file containing that sequence.

 There are 6 files in the subfolder in the example data `$WORKSHOP/data/sequences/`; one FASTA sequence file and one chromosome list file for each of the three samples.
 The chromosome list file defines the list of 'chromosomes', in the case of SARS-CoV-2, we simply list the sequences as 'chromosome 1'.
 Please remember that the sequences must be given a unique name within the submission that is provided in the FASTA files.
-It is also essential that the sequence names are consistent between files, for example, the chromosome list file must refer to the chromosome sequences using the unique sequence names.
+It is essential that the sequence names in the FASTA files are used also in the corresponding chromosome list files.

 #### Prepare manifest files